How to Apply

-Please information on our current Dual-Credential Degree options please visit go to: grad.uwo.ca/international/dual_credential.html.
+Please information on our current Dual-Credential Degree options please visit go to: grad.uwo.ca/admissions/dual_credential.html.

 In choosing Western, you will join a community of scholars in an enriching and collaborative environment, forming intellectual partnerships that will last a lifetime.
 Some of Canada's foremost scientists, entrepreneurs, CEO's, academics and public servants have studied at Western, and you too can become a member of our esteemed alumni, joining the ranks of more than 270,000 alumni living in close to 160 countries around the world.

 Ranked among the top 1 per cent of universities in the world, we are an academic institution recognized for leadership in education, research, and healthcare.

 Through its dedication to excellence in graduate education, Western offers its graduate students first-class research facilities and infrastructure, competitive funding packages, and Canada's fourth-largest academic library system.

 There are 66 Canada Research Chairs and a Canada Excellence Research Chair among Western's faculty.

 While the University has achieved acclaim for research in a full complement of disciplines, Western has identified signature areas in which global-scale clusters of research excellence have been established, including: Neuroscience/Brain & Mind: Imaging: Materials & Biomaterials: Wind Engineering & Natural Disaster Mitigation; Environmental Sustainability & Green Energy; Philosophy of Science; Planetary Science & Exploration; and Musculoskeletal Health.